AntonTheDev/FlightAnimator/README.md

 ####Trigger Keyed Animation

-To trigger the animation all you have to do is call the following
+To trigger the animation call the following

 ```
 view.applyAnimation(forKey: AnimationKeys.CenterStateFrameAnimation)
 ```

-In the case there is a need to apply the final values without actually animating the view, you can override the default animated flag to false, and it will apply all the final values to the model layer of the associated view.
+In the case there is a need to apply the final values without actually animating the view, override the default animated flag to false, and it will apply all the final values to the model layer of the associated view.

 ```
 view.applyAnimation(forKey: AnimationKeys.CenterStateFrameAnimation, animated : false)